hybridink/hybrid.ink/submit/anthologies/forward-looking/gender/index.md

 ---
 layout: default
-title: "Forward-Looking: Gender - NOT YET OPEN"
+title: "Forward//Looking: Gender - NOT YET OPEN"
 ---

-# Forward-Looking: Gender
+# Forward//Looking: Gender

 What will gender look like in the future?